-If you would like to enquire about booking the hall please call the Booking Secretary on 01572 756216, or email firstname.lastname@example.org.
+If you would like to enquire about booking the hall please email the Booking Secretary at firstname.lastname@example.org

 We generally hire out the hall in morning, afternoon, or evening sessions and the current rates can be found here.
 We offer discounts for regular bookings, and to residents of Braunston and Brooke.

 If the date you wish to book is available, we will send you a hire agreement and full terms and conditions; this can be done by email or by post.
 We will usually require payment within two weeks of making the booking, and for parties we will also ask for a refundable damage deposit.
 The booking will be made firm once we receive your acceptance of the terms, and the payment.